Danish22/dovetail/README_VAGRANT.md

 # Stopping the Virtual Machine

-Generally I just leave the original window open so I don't need to open the shell window everytime.
+Generally I just leave the original window I ran vagrant up in open so I don't need to open the shell window everytime.

  * 1. Launch a command prompt - For Windows use the Git command prompt
  * 2. Type the following and press return: cd dovetail